barneydellar/SpaceTypes/README.md

 v1 += v2; // v1 = (5, 7, 9)
 ```

-## Adding or subtracting vectors to points
+## Adding or subtracting vectors to or from points

 Vectors can be added to a point from the same space to produce a new point: